 Reasonable Accommodations for Disability

-If a disability or medical condition is affecting an employee’s ability to work, and the employer is aware of the employee’s disability, it must take steps to reasonably accommodate his/her disability.
-This includes engaging in an interactive dialogue to determine what type of accommodation would be appropriate under the circumstances.
-When the employer fails to contact the employee to have this dialogue and/or fails to provide an effective, reasonable accommodation for his/her disability, it violates the law.
+California disability accommodation laws are so complicated, that even experienced human resource managers (and company attorneys) often make serious mistakes.
+If a disability or medical condition is affecting your ability to work, and the employer is aware of your disability, it must take steps to reasonably accommodate your disability.
+This includes engaging in an interactive dialogue (basically, a conversation) to determine what type of accommodation would be appropriate for you.
+When the employer fails to contact you to have this dialogue and/or fails to provide an effective, reasonable accommodation for your disability, it violates the law.

-Because the law in this area can be rather complex, you should contact a disability accommodation attorney at Workplace Justice Advocates, A Professional Law Corporation, to determine whether you have a valid claim.
+Because the law in this area can be rather complex, you should contact a disability accommodation attorney at Workplace Justice Advocates, to determine whether you have a valid claim.